 Grose Valley Blue Mountains — Govetts Leap, Bridal Veil Falls & the Lookouts Above the Wilderness

-The Blue Mountains has three great valleys.
+The Blue Mountains has three great valleys that we visit on our Private Blue Mountains Tours.
 The Jamison Valley, seen from Echo Point at Katoomba, is the one most visitors know.
 The Megalong Valley, below the escarpment at Blackheath, is the quieter one you descend into.
-And the Grose Valley — stretching north from Blackheath through the heart of the Blue Mountains wilderness — is the one that stops you in your tracks.
+And the Grose Valley — stretching north east from Blackheath through the heart of the Blue Mountains wilderness — is the one that stops you in your tracks.

 Govetts Leap

-The finest introduction to the Grose Valley is Govetts Leap, a few minutes' drive from Blackheath.
-The lookout sits at the top of a 180-metre waterfall — Bridal Veil Falls — where Govetts Leap Brook tips over the cliff edge and drops into the valley below.
-Named after William Govett, a government surveyor who first recorded the location in 1831, the word "leap" is old Scottish dialect for waterfall.
+One of the best lookouts to acquaint yourself with the Grose Valley is Govetts Leap, a five minute drive from Blackheath.
+The lookout is easily accessed from the car park and by looking to the right you will see Bridal Veil Falls dropping 180 metres into the valley below.
+The waterfall starts where Govetts Leap Brook tips over the cliff edge - named after William Govett, a government surveyor who first recorded the location in 1831, the word "leap" is old Scottish dialect for waterfall.

-The view from the lookout platform is one of the best in the Blue Mountains: a wide sandstone amphitheatre, sheer cliff walls on three sides, dense eucalypt forest covering the valley floor, and the falls themselves dropping away to the east.
+The view from the Govetts Leap lookout platform is one of the best in the Blue Mountains: a wide sandstone amphitheatre, sheer cliff walls on three sides, dense eucalypt forest covering the valley floor, and the falls themselves.
 After rain the falls are at their most dramatic.
 In drier months they soften to a veil of mist — which is presumably where the alternative name comes from.

 The Other Lookouts

-Cliff Drive and the surrounding tracks give access to a string of lookouts along the Grose Valley rim, each offering a slightly different angle on the same extraordinary landscape.
+There are a whole string of lookouts from which to view the Grose Valley, each offering a different angle on this extraordinary landscape.
 Which ones we visit depends on the group and the day.
+Driving is also a factor as some of the lookouts require a significant amount of driving.

 Evans Lookout sits at the end of its own short road and looks across to the southern wall of the valley — a wide, uninterrupted view of sandstone cliffs and the forested plateau beyond.

-Anvil Rock is a sandstone formation on the cliff edge, named for its shape.
+Anvil Rock is a sandstone formation on the cliff edge, named for its shape that is compared to an Anvil.
+There is even a real anvil at the lookout.
 The lookout here gives a different perspective on the valley's depth — you're standing on the rock rather than looking across from a platform, which changes the feeling considerably.
+This lookout is also different in that you look over a blue gum forest to the other side of the valley.

 Fortress Ridge rewards the walk with views along the valley that are less visited and harder to replicate elsewhere in the mountains.

-The wind-eroded cave — just 50 metres from the car park — is one of those details that looks unremarkable on a map and extraordinary in person: a large chamber hollowed out of the sandstone cliff by thousands of years of wind and weather, the rock worn smooth and curved in a way that feels almost deliberate.
+The wind-eroded cave — just 50 metres from the car park for Anvil Rock — is one of those places that looks unremarkable on a map and extraordinary in person: a large chamber hollowed out of the sandstone cliff by thousands of years of wind and weather, the rock worn smooth and curved in a way that feels almost deliberate.

 The Rockface and Its Residents